 St John’s alumni’s have full access to all services and resources, including access to Handshake, so you can receive e-mail about upcoming events and special opportunities.

 The mutual goal of faculty and Career Services is student success; working together, we ensure that the transition from student to professional is as seamless as possible.

 As a family member of a St. John’s University student, you play an important role in helping your student make effective decisions—including decisions related to his or her major and future career.

-University Career Services serves as a resource to internal and external constituents offering career advising, job-readiness skill training, internships, and employment services.
-Career Services offers students a wide range of career-related education and development, which includes, but is not limited to:
+University Career Services serves as a resource to internal and external constituents offering career advising, job-readiness skill training, internships, employment services and leadership development programs, and professional development opportunities.
+Career Services offers students a wide range of career and leadership-related education and development, which includes, but is not limited to: